-- Charlotte Campus: - Application - Transcripts of all undergraduate and graduate study, if any - Official transcripts indicating an earned bachelor's degree from an regionally accredited college or university - Response to an application prompt. - Three (3) letters of recommendation from individuals familiar with the applicant's dispositions that are related to teaching (using Division of Education Recommendation Form)/' - General Knowledge Licensure Exam (This score may be submitted after admission to the University but before the student has completed 6 SH of coursework and applies to the Teacher Education Program)

-Documentation of Computer Literacy by portfolio or approved course work from an accredited 2- year or 4-year institution of higher education.
+- Response to an application prompt. - Three (3) letters of recommendation from individuals familiar with the applicant's dispositions that are related to teaching (using Division of Education Recommendation Form). - General Knowledge Licensure Exam (This score may be submitted after admission to the University but before the student has completed 6 SH of coursework and applies to the Teacher Education Program) - Documentation of Computer Literacy by portfolio or approved course work from an accredited 2- year or 4-year institution of higher education.
 (Documentation of computer literacy may be submitted after admission to the University but before the student has completed 6 SH of coursework and applies to the Teacher Education Program.)